nicolleharding/Elna-Vedic-Astrology/README.md

 - Add clickable email.
 - Make sumit and reset buttons the same size and next to each other.
 - Fix background image. - done

+## Features Left to Implement

+- Pay gateway to allow user to pay for reading.
+- Animate hero image.
+- Add a gallery for photos of Elna's travel in India.
+- Add page that includes charts of famout people for interest and also to see output.

+# Testing

+abcdefg

+## Validator Testing

+Footer
+- Tested link to social platforms and like to Elna's pages.
+- Tested link to email, opens email to Elna.

+- HTML
+  - No errors were returned when passing through the official W3C validator
+- CSS
+  - No errors were found when passing through the official (Jigsaw) validator

+## Unfixed Bugs

+You will need to mention unfixed bugs and why they were not fixed.
+This section should include shortcomings of the frameworks or technologies used.
+Although time can be a big variable to consider, paucity of time and difficulty understanding implementation is not a valid reason to leave bugs unfixed.

+# Deployment

+The site was deployed to GitHub pages.
+The steps to deploy are as follows:
+In the GitHub repository, navigate to the Settings tab, From the source section drop-down menu, select the Master Branch, Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
+The live link can be found here - https://nicolleharding.github.io/Elna-Vedic-Astrology/

+## Credits

+# Content

+The text for the Home page was taken from Wikipedia Article A Instructions on how to implement form validation on the Sign Up page was taken from Specific YouTube Tutorial The icons in the footer were taken from Font Awesome

+# Media

+The photos used on the home and sign up page are from This Open Source site The images used for the gallery page were taken from this other open source site Congratulations on completing your Readme, you have made another big stride in the direction of being a developer!